King Pellinore

-King Pellinore /ˈpɛlᵻnɔər/ (alternatively Pellinor, Pellynore and other variants) is the king of Listenoise (possibly the Lake District) or of "the Isles" (possibly Anglesey, or perhaps the medieval kingdom of the same name) in Arthurian legend.
-In the tradition from the Old French prose, he is associated with the Questing Beast and is the slayer of King Lot.
-His many children include the sons Aglovale, Lamorak, and Percival, and the daughter Dindrane.
+King Pellinore /ˈpɛlᵻnɔər/ (alternatively Pel[l]inor, Pelinoir, Pelleore, Pollinor, and other variants) is a British king in the Arthurian legend.
+In the tradition from the Old French prose, he is an early ally of King Arthur, being associated with the Questing Beast and featuring as the slayer of King Lot, later killed in turn by Lot's sons.
+Depending on the version, his many children may include Aglovale, Lamorak, and Perceval and his sister, and he himself may be one of the Grail Kings.